Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 The playbooks in [backup_and_recovery](/backup_and_recovery/) can be used for just that.
 The only caveat is that there needs to be an SSH connection possible between the servers.
+A ssh-key is set up with Proxmox, then declared in the ansible vault.
-Luckily, Ansible already uses SSH, so the Ansible-SSH-key is copied over to the other servers with [ssh-keys.yml](/backup_and_recovery/ssh-keys.yml), whom then use it to communicate with Ansible synchronize.
+This key is then spread to the other machines through the [ssh-keys.yml](/backup_and_recovery/ssh-keys.yml) playbook, whom then use it to communicate with Ansible synchronize.

 There are different playbooks to back up the manager, dashboard, indexer and agent, following the [official Wazuh documentation](https://documentation.wazuh.com/current/user-manual/files-backup/index.html).
-For more information on how to use these playbooks, see [#backup-and-recovery-playbooks].
+For more information on how to use these playbooks, see [backup-and-recovery-playbooks](#backup-and-recovery-playbooks).
 There are also several playbooks to restore the backups made in the `backup.`-playbooks.[^4]

 ## Commands